ngspipes/main/docs/ToolsRepository.md

 _output_ is an array of JSON objects that describes the outputs of each command.
 For each output is required to define its `name`, `outputType`, `description`,`argument_name` and `value`.
 Notice that the name passed as an argument to a command is not the `name` that is necessary to specify as a JSON property of the `output` JSON object.
 The `name` property refers to the name of the JSON object, not to the name of the file that is produced by the execution of a given command.
 Depending on the command, the name of the file that is produced by a given command can be set as an argument by the user or be an internal decision of the executing command.
 Therefore,  the `independent` `outputType` is used when an output value is specified inside of command and isn't affected by any argument.
 In this case, the `value` property of the JSON `output` object is set with the name that is internally generated by the corresponding command.
-An example of the output in descriptor file will be like:
+An example of the output in descriptor file is depicted in Example 3.3.

 ```
     {
     "name" : "output",